Max-Ratcliff/portfolio/src/content/projects/classwork/index.md

 ### AM 198F (no projects)

-Independent study with Dr Marcella Gomez on ML for undergraduate research
+Independent study with Dr Marcella Gomez on ML fundamentals for undergraduate research

 ## Winter 2025